Eufy Security Review

 The box includes the S220 doorbell, charging cord, access key, mounting bracket, and

-First, you’ll need to charge the doorbell using the supplied cable, which takes a few hours.
-Once
+screws.
+First, you’ll need to charge the doorbell using the supplied cable, which takes a few

-charged, open the Eufy app to add the device to your account — the base unit will detect it
+hours.
+Once charged, open the Eufy app to add the device to your account — the base unit will

-some settings can drain the battery faster.
-Finally, mount the doorbell using just two screws.
-When
+aware that some settings can drain the battery faster.
+Finally, mount the doorbell using just

-motion is detected, you’ll receive a notification and can watch the video on your phone.
-Doorbell
+two screws.
+When motion is detected, you’ll receive a notification and can watch the video on

 Eufy has both a S220 Doorbell and a S220 Solocam.
 The duplication of product numbers leads to confusion.